janlonden/safe-compose/README.md

 )(data)
 ```

-Having to code defensively like this is a huge cognitive load.
+Having to code defensively like this is an unnecessary cognitive load.
 With `safe-compose` we can create our happy path in peace knowing that our program won't crash if any function throws an error.
 With `safe-compose` the composition above can be written like this:

 ```js
 safeCompose(